Best & Worst Porsche Cayenne Years

 Now, let’s talk about the year you might want to think twice about: 2019.
 While it kicked off the third generation with a flourish, it also came with its fair share of initial issues.

 The main culprit?
 Battery failures linked to software errors.
 These weren’t just minor inconveniences – we’re talking potential power loss and stalling.
-Not exactly what you want to deal with in your gleaming new Porsche.
+Not exactly what you want to deal with in your shiny new Porsche.

-Curious about the details?
+Inquisitive about the details?

 Porsche Cayenne Resale Values